-''' pmNoIndicator = 0 ' Show neither comments nor yellow triangle pmCommentIndicatorOnly = 1 ' Show only a yellow triangle pmCommentAndIndicator = 2 ' Show comments, but no yellow triangle '''
+''' pmNoIndicator = 0 ' Show neither comments nor yellow triangle pmCommentIndicatorOnly = 1 ' Show only a yellow triangle pmCommentOnly = 2 ' Show comments, but no yellow triangle pmCommentAndIndicator = 3 ' Show both comments and triangle '''

 - PlanMaker allows you to apply this setting per document, whereas it is a global setting in Excel.
 This property is supported by PlanMaker only for compatibility reasons.
 It is recommended to use the identically named property DisplayCommentIndicator in the Workbook object instead, as it allows you to change this setting for each document individually. - If you retrieve this property while multiple documents are open where this setting has different values, the value smoUndefined will be returned.